vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 As you can see in the example above, you can still use catch to handle errors.
 What's even better, the catch will handle errors which happen inside of ANY of the `then` blocks.

-Be aware that to achieve the desired "ano after another" behavior, you need to chain promises.
-If you just create multiple independend `then` clauses it does work differently:
+Be aware that to achieve the desired "one after another" behavior, you need to chain promises.
+If you just create multiple independent `then` clauses it does work differently:

 ```javascript
 const promise = new Promise((resolve, reject) => {